google/WebFundamentals/src/content/en/fundamentals/security/credential-management/retrieve-credentials.md

 * The user has not acknowledged the automatic sign-in feature (once per browser instance).
-* The user has none or more than two credential objects stored to the origin.
+* The user has either no credentials or more than two credential objects stored on the origin.
 * The user has requested to require user mediation to the origin.

 ## Sign in a user via account chooser